Claudio Castagnoli: Cesaro Section (2015–2016)

-On 29 June episode of Raw, Cesaro answered John Cena's United States Championship open challenge and won by disqualification after Kevin Owens interfered and assaulted Cesaro.
+On the 29 June episode of Raw, Cesaro answered John Cena's United States Championship open challenge and won by disqualification after Kevin Owens interfered and assaulted Cesaro.
 He unsuccessfully challenged Cena for the title again the next week on Raw.
 Both matches were critically praised, and the second one was awarded the Slammy Award for "Best John Cena U.S. Open Challenge".
-On 13 July episode of Raw, Cesaro confronted Kevin Owens and Rusev about who should face Cena for the championship.
+On the 13 July episode of Raw, Cesaro confronted Kevin Owens and Rusev about who should face Cena for the championship.
 This resulted in a triple threat match, where the winner would face Cena immediately after, which Rusev won.
-On 16 July episode of SmackDown, Cesaro became only the second man (after John Cena) to pin Rusev in a singles match.
+On the 16 July episode of SmackDown, Cesaro became only the second man (after John Cena) to pin Rusev in a singles match.
 At SummerSlam on 23 August, Cesaro lost to Owens.
 Around this time, with Cesaro now firmly established as a fan favorite, the Cesaro Section phenomenon that originated in early 2014 again found traction, and home-made printed "Cesaro Section" signs again became circulated widely for fans to hold up during events to show their support for Cesaro.
-Cesaro defeated Sheamus on 9 November episode of Raw to advance to the quarterfinals in a tournament to crown a new WWE World Heavyweight Champion at Survivor Series after previous champion Seth Rollins injured his knee at a house show in Dublin, but lost to Roman Reigns in the semi-finals on 16 November.
+Cesaro defeated Sheamus on the 9 November episode of Raw to advance to the quarterfinals in a tournament to crown a new WWE World Heavyweight Champion at Survivor Series after previous champion Seth Rollins injured his knee at a house show in Dublin, but lost to Roman Reigns in the semi-finals on 16 November.
 On 23 November, WWE announced that Cesaro needed surgery for a torn rotator cuff muscle in his left shoulder that had been injured for at least two months, and that would leave him out of action for four to six months.